malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Engineer](pics/units/engineer.png "Engineer")

 This little yellow guy is a very important unit in the game.
 It cannot fight or defend itself, but it can [build structures](#building-structures) and [harvest resources](#resources), and so we'll talk about it in various places throghout this document.
 As you can see, units show a bar with their current health (when not full).
 When it's empy the unit will die.

+## Natural objects

+Landscape includes trees and rocks, that can be used to collect [resources](#resources).
+Trees can be destroyed by your armed units if they're in your way.